 Chapter 8 provides guidance on natural channel design methods, establishing design goals, and alternatives for incised streams.
 However, applying restoration and natural channel design techniques within urban flood control channels often presents unique challenges.
 Project constraints drive the applicability and appropriateness of using natural channel design techniques and in some cases, natural channel design may not be feasible.
 Project constraints include physical constraints such as corridor width, geology (bedrock), utility crossings, etc. But the project goals and objectives often create constraints that could preclude natural channel design from the onset.
 For example, traditionally, flood control projects aim to remove the maximum number of structures from the 100-year floodplain by maximizing the 100-year flood conveyance channel without considering geomorphic or environmental impacts to the stream.
-Generally, the reduction of the 100-year surface elevation is the most valued objectives are equally or closely valued, such as sediment transport (which impacts to long-term channel maintenance), water quality and riparian habitat, natural channel design is likely not a viable option for a project.
+Generally, the reduction of the 100-year water surface elevation is the most valued objective and therefore given the most weight when evaluating project objectives.
+Unless other objectives are equally or closely valued, such as sediment transport (which impacts to long-term channel maintenance), water quality and riparian habitat, natural channel design is likely not a viable option for a project.
 Careful review of the project objectives is the first step in determining the maximum stream function potential of a project reach.

 Generally, urban flood conveyance corridors have already been altered to some degree, from completely channelized streams that convey the 100-year flow, to streams where development has occurred in the floodplain fringe but the stream channel is still relatively natural.
 The existing condition of the corridor, along with the project objectives, will determine the maximum stream function potential that can be expected from a proposed flood control project.
 Section 8.1 describes in detail the basic functions of natural stream systems and the relationships between these functions.
-Figure 19, the Stream Functions Pyramid describes the hierarchy of natural stream functions.
+Figure 24, the Stream Functions Pyramid, describes the hierarchy of natural stream functions.
 The pyramid demonstrates the dependence of the higher level functions on the functions below.
 It is important to clearly understand what levels of stream function can be improved and/or what levels of stream function will potentially be lost for a given proposed project.

-For example, a stream that has a stable natural channel with development in the floodplain fringe will most likely have higher level stream functions under existing conditions, i.e., intact aquatic and riparian life.
-A project that reduces flood risk and damage to structures in the floodplain fringe by modifying the stream channel would alter the foundational stream functions (hydrology and/or hydraulics) and could result in the loss of the existing higher level functions.
+The project goals and objectives will set the level of stream function that can be expected from a given project and determine the feasibility of a natural channel design approach.
+As an example, a stream that has a stable natural channel with development in the floodplain fringe will most likely have higher level stream functions such as temperature and oxygen regulation and biodiversity of aquatic and riparian life.
+Alternatively, a project that reduces flood risk and damage to structures in the floodplain fringe by modifying the stream channel would alter the foundational stream functions (hydrology and/or hydraulics) and could result in the loss of the existing higher level functions.
 The proposed project may meet the flood control objective, but with negative environmental, aesthetic, and long-term maintenance implications.
-This scenario presents an opportunity to preserve the stable natural stream section to minimize the negative impacts while meeting the flood control objectives through methods other than channel modification, such as flood-proofing of structures or buy-out of flood prone properties.
+Stream restoration provides an opportunity to preserve the stable natural stream function and minimize the negative impacts while meeting the flood control objectives through methods other than channel modification, such as flood-proofing of structures or buy-out of flood prone properties.

 In the case where the existing stream channel is not channelized but is degraded and unstable, higher level stream functions may not be exhibited, depending on the degree of degradation.
-This scenario presents an opportunity to improve stream functions using a natural channel design approach where physical constraints allow.
+For this scenario the project proponent has an opportunity to improve stream functions using a natural channel design approach where physical constraints allow.